-Goal B has 24 strategies to be achieved over the five-year period of the strategic plan.
+Goal B has 23 strategies to be achieved over the five-year period of the strategic plan.
 Some of these are well underway but will continue into subsequent years.
 Others will begin later in the Strategic Plan period.
-This strategic plan was the result of a process that began in April 2022 when the Commission adopted a set of strategies.
-All of those have now been incorporated into this Strategic Plan and are shown in bold italics.
+If a strategy was adopted by the Commission in April 2022, it is shown in bold italics.